I’ve drunk Bombay Sapphire gin all over the world. Literally.

 Vital information: do not lose this card.
 It’s your passport to a free drink at the end.

-A tour of the Bombay Sapphire copper stills – The Dakin Still House
+The copper stills – The Dakin Still House

 From the Botanical Dry Room you can access a guided tour of the Dakin Still House, where you can see the original Dakin still in operation.
 The tour guide gives a 15-minute walk through the gin distillation process while you get to ogle the copper stills.
 Cutely, they’ve got names – say hello to Henry and Victoria from me, and tell them to keep up the smashing work.